 Hotel toiletries are one of the few categories where the answer can be yes, but only in specific cases.

-Small, individually packaged toiletries are often provided for single-guest use.
+Small, individually packaged toiletries are usually provided for one guest’s personal use.
 If a hotel leaves a mini shampoo bottle, conditioner, lotion, soap, shower cap, or small sewing kit in the room, it may expect the guest to use it or take the unused portion.

-But that does not apply to everything in the bathroom.
+But that doesn’t apply to everything in the bathroom.

 Refillable wall dispensers are not souvenirs.
 Soap dishes are not souvenirs.
 Towels, robes, bath mats, hair dryers, mirrors, shower heads, and bathroom fixtures are hotel property.

 So, can you take hotel toiletries?
-Usually, yes if they are small, disposable, individually provided, and clearly meant for your personal use.
-No if they are fixed, refillable, reusable, or part of the room.
+Usually, yes, when they are small, disposable, individually provided, and clearly meant for your personal use.
+No, when they are fixed, refillable, reusable, or part of the room.

 Can You Take Bathrobes From Hotels?